General Information

 Figure 2 shows the pylon on shore 1.

-The pylon is made of a timber log, and the base is embedded in the ground.
-The main cables (made of ropes) pass over the branch bark ridge and are tied to a fallen tree.
-A bamboo pole is used for widening the distance between the two main cables.
+The pylon is made of a tree trunk, and the base is embedded in the ground.
+The main cables are made of ropes; they pass over the branch bark ridge and are anchored by tying to a fallen tree trunk.
+Bamboo poles are used as main cable spacers.
 Figure 3 shows the pylon on shore 2.

-The first hanger cable set is tied to the deck's external poles, and the abutment consists of a single sandbag.
-Figure 6 shows a schematic three-dimensional view of the suspension bridge.
+The hangers are tied to the girders and the deck's external poles.
+Figure 6 shows a schematic three-dimensional view of the bridge.

 Which variant uses resources probably more efficiently?